ful-stackz/funky/lib/result/README.md

 > `Result<T, E>.andThen<U>(handler: (value: T) => Result<U, E>): Result<U, E>`

-If the option is an `OptionOk` invokes the `@handler`, providing the wrapped value as the argument.
+If the result is a `ResultOk` instance invokes the `@handler`, providing the wrapped value as the argument.
 Returns the result of the `@handler`.
-Otherwise, when the result is `ResultErr` the `@handler` is not invoked and the original `ResultErr` is returned.
+Otherwise, when the result is a `ResultErr` instance the `@handler` is not invoked and the original `ResultErr` is returned.

 #### Examples